Safe Hiking Behavior

 - Alarm signals: cumulus clouds with a dark underside, fringed edges, distant rumble of thunder

 - Risk to life: electrical discharges in the air (hair stands up, crackling…).
 In such cases, leave the danger area immediately!
-Your LIFE IS IN DANGER!
+Your live is in danger!

 1. Before any mountain hike, assess your personal physical condition and that of your companions – especially children.
 This will ultimately determine the length of your tour.